0neDividedbyZer0/commentaries/content/en/blog/rws.md

 6. [Resources](#resources)

 ## Reactions Without Sense:
-### Asian American Reactions to the Monterey Park and Half Moon Bay Shootings
+### Asian American Reactions to the 2023 Shootings

 *Dedicated to the victims:*